klangner/dsp.rs/README.md

 This library is focused in working with block of data not on real time processing.

-If you are looking for realtime processing then theree is alreeady great library for it https://github.com/FutureSDR/FutureSDR
+If you are looking for a realtime processing library then there is already great library for it https://github.com/FutureSDR/FutureSDR

 The folder [examples](https://github.com/klangner/dsp/tree/master/examples) contains demo programs which shows how to use this library.